Perennial

 Plant in rich, moist, well-drained soil with part to full shade.
 Cut back old tattered leaves in late winter before flowers emerge.
 Self-seeds generously — transplant seedlings to expand the patch.
 Slow to establish but long-lived.

-See hellebore in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring hellebore alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring hellebore alongside companion plants.

 Frequently Asked Questions